eth-cscs/DLA-Future-Fortran/docs/snippets/note-pika.md

-_The `pika` runtime is resumed when this function is called and suspended when the call terminates._
+_NOTE: The `pika` runtime is resumed when this function is called and suspended when the call terminates._